kagiko/vaultwarden-wiki/Third-party-packages.md

 Available as a [snap](https://github.com/DownThePark/snapcraft-vaultwarden) through the [Snap Store](https://snapcraft.io/vaultwarden).
 The web-vault is also included and enabled by default.

-Vaultwarden can be installed on the command line using: `snap install vaultwarden`
+Vaultwarden can be installed from the command line using: `snap install vaultwarden`

 Its configuration file is located at: `/var/snap/vaultwarden/current/.env`